 When I look around, there is nothing I want more than to see our neighborhoods through the innocent lens of my childhood.
 However, I can’t do that.
 We have tremendous opportunities in District 8 and – with your support – I am committed to tackling them.

-JB Smiley, Jr. is a native Memphian with a heart for people and a passion for service.
+JB Smiley, Jr. is a Democrat and native Memphian with a heart for people and a passion for service.
 After growing up in South Memphis and Bartlett, he attended Bolton High School where he was a scholar and standout athlete.
 The All-Shelby Metro basketball star attended Tennessee Technological University briefly before graduating from the University of Pikeville in Kentucky.
 Shortly after graduation, Smiley enjoyed a brief semi-pro basketball career before choosing a much different route.

 “I knew I wanted to make a difference in people’s lives.
 While basketball was fun and personally fulfilling for a few years, I knew that I had more work to do.”

 Smiley set out to pursue a career as a lawyer.
 While at the University of Arkansas – Little Rock William H. Bowen School of Law, he confirmed his purpose.
 During his time there, Smiley served as a member of the Law Review, Moot Court board, and Vice President of the Black Law Students Association.

 Upon graduating and passing both the Arkansas and Tennessee Bar Exams, he went on to practice law at one of the largest law firms in Arkansas while simultaneously writing his first book: Born With It: Unleashing Your Greatness.